-Pregnancy discrimination is not only emotionally harmful to workers, it is unlawful.
+Pregnancy discrimination is not only emotionally harmful to workers; it is also unlawful.
 No employer can discriminate against a job applicant or current worker based on their pregnancy status.
 Some types of violations are obvious, while others are subtle.
-Anyone who believes their rights may have been violated should brush up on California pregnancy discrimination laws.
-Knowing your rights could help you receive compensation by hiring a pregnancy discrimination lawyer.
+Anyone who believes their rights may have been violated should check the California pregnancy discrimination laws.
+Be sure to hire a pregnancy discrimination lawyer at Shirazi Law Firm, PC, to understand your legal options.

 When they return to work, they cannot be denied career-advancing promotions or other benefits due to their past or potential future pregnancies.

 Pregnancy discrimination takes many forms.
-Sometimes, the acts are maliciously overt, while other times, they may be more subtle.
-No matter what form it takes, the acts are unlawful.
+Sometimes, the acts are maliciously overt; at other times, they may be more subtle.
+Perpetrators often use manipulative tactics to commit these illegal acts while making it difficult for the victim to detect them.
+No matter what form they may take, these acts are unlawful.
+Discrimination or retaliation can involve:

 If you are pregnant, you obviously have a lot of important matters occupying your time.
 Taking legal action against your employer may not be an ideal option.
 By hiring an attorney, you can lessen the burdens and challenges you are facing.

-An attorney can act on your behalf, taking your complaints directly to your employer and filing administrative actions that can reverse the harmful acts committed against you.
-While you focus on your personal and medical needs, your employment attorney can keep you updated on your complaint.
+An attorney can act on your behalf, taking your complaints directly to your employer.
+They can also file administrative actions that can reverse the harmful acts committed against you.
+While you focus on your personal and medical needs, your employment attorney can keep you updated on your pregnancy discrimination case.

 Administrative complaints often result in monetary compensation and other forms of relief that can undo the professional harm you suffered.
 In cases where administrative actions cannot provide the relief you are entitled to, your lawyer can explore the possibility of taking direct legal action against the at-fault party.

-Even when there are strong state and federal protections in place for pregnant women, it often takes the help of an experienced employment law attorney to hold the at-fault parties accountable for their misconduct.
+Even when there are strong state and federal protections in place for pregnant people, it often takes an experienced employment law attorney to hold the at-fault parties accountable for their misconduct.

 One example of pregnancy discrimination would be if a job applicant goes to an in-person job interview and notices that the interviewer is surprised to see that they are pregnant.
 When the applicant doesn’t get the job, they follow up with the company only to be told that they weren’t the right fit for the team because of the time commitment involved.